-Many medical assistants are unaware that communication is an essential ability to cultivate in order to improve their jobs and promote their careers.
+Many people are unaware that communication is an essential skill as a medical assistant to cultivate in order to improve their jobs and promote their careers.
 If you want to stand out from the crowd of other MAs, you should work on improving your communication skills.
 It is a useful talent that you will use the majority of the time as an MA to complete your tasks.

 You will be exposed to a large number of patients and will work directly with other medical professionals such as doctors, nurses, and lab technicians.
 Furthermore, your job may require you to interact with medical supply agents.
 As a result, effective communication skills will come in handy in such instances.